 Here’s more information about the cemetery from this site:

 “La Recoleta Cemetery (Spanish: Cementerio de la Recoleta) is a cemetery located in the Recoleta neighborhood of Buenos Aires, Argentina.
 It contains the graves of notable people, including Eva Perón, presidents of Argentina, Nobel Prize winners, the founder of the Argentine Navy, and a granddaughter of Napoleon.
-In 2011, the BBC hailed it as one of the world’s best cemeteries,[ and in 2013, it was listed among the 10 most beautiful cemeteries in the world.
+In 2011, the BBC hailed it as one of the world’s best cemeteries,[ and in 2013, it was listed among the ten most beautiful cemeteries in the world.

 The monks of the Order of the Recoletos arrived in this area, then the outskirts of Buenos Aires, in the early eighteenth century.
-The cemetery is built around their convent and a church, Our Lady of Pilar (Iglesia de Nuestra Señora del Pilar), built in 1732.
+The cemetery is built around their convent and a church, Our Lady of Pilar (Iglesia de Nuestra Señora del Pilar), built-in 1732.
 The order was disbanded in 1822, and the garden of the convent was converted into the first public cemetery in Buenos Aires.
-Inaugurated on 17 November of the same year under the name of Cementerio del Norte (Northern Cemetery), those responsible for its creation were the then-Governor Martin Rodríguez, who would be eventually buried in the cemetery, and government minister Bernardino Rivadavia.
+Inaugurated on 17 November of the same year under Cementerio del Norte (Northern Cemetery), those responsible for its creation were the then-Governor Martin Rodríguez, who would be eventually buried in the cemetery, and government minister Bernardino Rivadavia.
 The 1822 layout was done by French civil engineer Próspero Catelin, who also designed the current facade of the Buenos Aires Metropolitan Cathedral.[ The cemetery was last remodeled in 1881, while Torcuato de Alvear was mayor of the city, by the Italian architect Juan Antonio Buschiazzo

 |There are only a few mausoleums of this style with varying structures for various family members.

-|Many of the mausolea appeared as miniature churches.|
+|Many of the mausolea appeared as small churches.

 |Many of the streets appeared as a city block, neatly arranged.

-While roaming through the network of “streets” we met a lovely couple from Australia and chatted with them for awhile.
+While roaming through the network of “streets,” we met a lovely couple from Australia and chatted with them for a while.
 They were equally in awe of the cemetery and also enthralled when we shared a little about our love of their people and their continent after spending over two years in and around Australia.

-|With mausoleums added over varying centuries, the blocks were often of varying sizes and widths, as in the case of this very narrow walkway.
+|With mausoleums added over varying centuries, the blocks were often of varying sizes and widths, as in this very narrow walkway.

 We gave them one of our business cards when they’d asked to read about our many experiences in Australia.
-Then, last night while waiting in the queue for “40% off-happy-hour” at La Cabrera we met another lovely young couple from Ireland who were on a four-month honeymoon after getting married close to Christmas.
+Then, last night while waiting in the queue for “40% off-happy-hour” at La Cabrera, we met another lovely young couple from Ireland who was on a four-month honeymoon after getting married close to Christmas.
 They were thrilled to hear we’d be spending three months in their country upcoming in spring/summer 2019.

-|There are statues atop most of the structures indicative of the religious and/or spiritual beliefs of the deceased.|
+|There are statues atop most of the structures indicative of the deceased’s religious and spiritual beliefs.

 |A few were not the traditional grey stone exterior, as the case of this dark green structure.

-After a very fitful night’s sleep warranting a 20-minute nap later this afternoon, we’re content to stay put today (until dinner) while continuing to research vacation/holiday home rentals for our upcoming lengthy itinerary
+After a very fitful night’s sleep warranting a 20-minute nap later this afternoon, we’re content to stay put today (until dinner) while continuing to research vacation/holiday home rentals for our upcoming lengthy itinerary.

 |It was equally interesting for us to see the older, more weathered mausoleums.